Dick Smith (businessman): Philanthropy

 Beginning with his first charter in February 1977, Smith's Antarctic flights (operated by Qantas) had raised A$70,000 for charities including the Muscular Dystrophy Association, Foundation for National Parks & Wildlife (then of New South Wales) and Australian Museum over the following year.

 In the 1980s, Smith gave millions to Life Education Centres which taught schoolchildren about the health effects of smoking, alcohol, and narcotics.
 In 1988, he published and distributed over 100,000 copies of Truth an Ad magazine delivering that message, and ran anti-tobacco industry ads in newspapers.
 In 1985, Smith conceived, organised and led the first of what was to become a major annual motoring event, the B to B Bash, the proceeds of which go to Variety, the Children's Charity.
 Smith's Bourke to Burketown route through remote areas of the Outback raised A$250,000 while a total of over A$200 million has been raised for the charity by the event in the past 30 years.

 In 1987, Smith established the Australian Geographic Society Adventure Awards and is patron of the society.
 As its chairman, he initiated and led the restoration of polar adventurer Sir Hubert Wilkins' childhood home near Mt Bryan, South Australia, a nine-year project completed in 2001.

 Smith became a major philanthropist after the sale of his electronics business, contributing A$1 million yearly, including the Salvation Army, the Australian Lions Foundation, Rotary Australia World Community Service, Country Women's Association, The Scout Association of Australia, Wild Care Inc. of Tasmania and the Australian Indigenous Education Foundation.
 The construction of an orphanage and library at Onaba, in the Panjshir Valley, Afghanistan, was substantially funded by Smith.

 In 2008, Smith funded the sculpture "Windines: The Scout Compass of Discovery" at Circular Quay in Sydney as part of a $1 million donation to the Scouting movement.
+In 2012, he contributed $50,000 to the memorial fund of Bryson Anderson, a police detective who was killed.

 In October 2017, Smith made a A$250,000 donation to the Namatjira Legacy Trust as part of a settlement negotiated by him for transfer from commercial interests of all copyright in the works of Albert Namatjira, to the benefit of Namatjira's descendants and the Aboriginal community at large.

 Smith has been consistently openly critical of tax evasion by the wealthy and their failure to be active in philanthropy, cajoling billionaires Rupert Murdoch and Harry Triguboff to do more.
-In 2023, Smith gave A$1 million to the tax department as he wasn't required to pay anything.
+In 2023, Smith gave A$1 million to the tax department as he was not required to pay anything.

-In February 2025, Smith said he had had donated A$80 million to charitable causes, and stated he hopes to donate another $20 million before the end of his life.
+In February 2025, Smith said he had donated A$80 million to charitable causes, and stated he hopes to donate another $20 million before the end of his life.
+In November 2025, he donated $1 million to NSW Police Legacy.